adamgyulavari/cr2048/README.md

       key={`${x}-${y}`}/>
 ```

 Note that double curly braces are needed here.
-The first one implicates the javascript context and the second on is the beginning and closing of an object.
+The first one implicates the javascript context and the second one is the beginning and closing of an object.

 ### Transfromers III